LuisCondeesnayra/carpark/Readme.md

 - Parking lot with multiple floors
 - Each floor has cars parked in 1 line
-- Exit at bottom right
-- Each movement is 1 step - eg down one floor, or to the next parking space -once you land on the exit you achieved the goal
+- Each movement is 1 step - eg down one floor, or to the next parking space
+- once you land on the exit you achieved the goal
+- Has at least one parkingspace per floor
+- Every floor has a staircase except the ground floor
+- The ground floor has the exit
+- Exit is always at bottom right
 ## Entities

 Car Park

+  Level
+    - multiple
-- has a fixed number of parking spots per level
+    - has a fixed number of parking spots
-- has multiple Levels
     - has multiple parking spaces
     - has one Stairwell, unless ground floor
     - ground floor has one exit
-- a car park that has only one space per floor, and more than one floor is invalid, because the starting position cannot be on a stairwell

   Moves